 However, active recovery is recommended.
-It will be a good idea with some cross-training activities to increase the blood circulation and maintain the cardio-vascular fitness while at the same time, allowing the body to rest, recover, and heal.
+It will be a good idea with some cross-training activities to increase blood circulation and maintain cardiovascular fitness while at the same time, allowing the body to rest, recover, and heal.

 It is very individual how to start up the training again, but the rule of thumb is, that you must listen to your body.
 If you experience too much muscular soreness, walking, easy cross training in the rowing machine, swimming or cycling will be ideal activities to loosen up and restarts the legs in the week after the marathon.

-In the subsequent weeks, you can increase your weekly kilometres by about 20 percent.
+In the subsequent weeks, you can increase your weekly kilometers by about 20 percent.
 Again, listen to your body to monitor how you feel, to ensure not to do too much too soon.

-Most people need about 3 – 5 weeks to recover from a Marathon, and there is difference between whether you, with many years running experience completed the marathon in 2 hours 55 min. or if it was your first marathon completed in 5 hours.
+Most people need about 3 – 5 weeks to recover from a Marathon, and there is a difference between whether you, with many years of running experience, completed the marathon in 2 hours 55 min. or if it was your first marathon completed in 5 hours.

-If your weekly kilometres was high or low before the race, then adapts the training accordingly.
+If your weekly kilometers were high or low before the race, then adapt the training accordingly.
 You do not have to follow the schedule exactly, but rather be prepared to adapt your training based on how your body responds and how you feel.